wwu-pi/tutorials/lectures/lsp/030_install_drools.md

    * Select the created Drools Runtime and click "OK".
    ![Select runtime](images/addedruntime.png)

-   * Click "Finish" to create the project.
+   * Enter a `GroupId`, an `ArtifactId`, and a `Version` for your project.
+You may choose arbitrary non-empty values.
+Afterwards, click "Finish" to create the project.
    ![Finish](images/finish.png)

    * Open the class that contains the main method.
 It is located in the package `com.sample` and has the same name as the project.